The power of online business reviews

 Why work to get online reviews for your marine business?

-Using proven knowledge of the purchasing cycle, we know that by the time someone has started looking for business reviews online, they have already discovered a want or need for the desired product or service and are looking for a reputable business like yours to help.
+Using proven knowledge of the purchasing cycle, we know that by the time someone has started searching for business reviews online, they have already discovered a want or need for the desired product or service and are looking for a reputable business like yours to help.

-Having good online reviews can help these people to feel more confident in doing business with you, and can ultimately give you an edge over the competition and those less-reviewed businesses, so don’t be afraid to ask your clients to give you an online recommendation.
+Having good online reviews can help these people to feel more confident in doing business with you, and can ultimately give you an edge over the competition and those less-reviewed businesses, so don’t be afraid to ask your happy clients to give you an online recommendation.

 Can online reviews help to improve your search rankings?